 What is Diapsid?

 A diapsid is any vertebrate with two major holes known as temporal fenestrae in their skull.
 The earliest known diapsid lived on the Earth about 300 million years ago.
-Most of the reptiles and birds belong to the group of diapsids, as they have two temporal holes in their skull.
-There are more than 14,600 extant species of birds and reptiles included in the type of diapsids.
-That means they are an extremely diversified group of animals including crocodiles, lizards, snakes, tuatara, and birds.
+Most reptiles and birds belong to the group of diapsids, as they have two temporal holes in their skull.
+There are more than 14,600 extant species of birds and reptiles included in diapsids.
+That means; they are an extremely diversified group of animals, including crocodiles, lizards, snakes, tuatara, and birds.
 However, lizards and snakes have only one temporal hole in the skull, but their ancestors had two.

 What is Synapsid?

-Literally, the term synapsid means the fused arch, and the synapsids are a group of animals (vertebrates) including all the mammals and few other mammal-like reptiles.
-The distinguishing feature of the synapsids is the presence of only one hole in each side of their skull around the temporal bone, which accounts two holes in total.
+Literally, the term synapsid means fused arch, and synapsids are a group of animals (vertebrates) including all the mammals and few other mammal-like reptiles.
+The distinguishing feature of synapsids is the presence of only one hole in each side of their skull around the temporal bone, which accounts for two holes in total.
 Synapsids have special types of teeth known as incisors, canines, and molars.
-The presence of different types of teeth has allowed the animals to be more versatile in feeding behaviours.
+The presence of different types of teeth has allowed these animals to be more versatile in feeding behaviours.
 Therefore, the ecological influences in feeding have been diversified across synapsids.

-What is the difference between Diapsid and Synapsid?
+What is the Difference Between Diapsid and Synapsid?